aetherinox/docker-base-alpine/README.md

 <br />

-To build a docker image using this base and the actual app you want to release (TheTVApp), you need two different docker images:
+To build a docker image using this base and the actual app you want to release (TVApp2), you need two different docker images:
 - **Step 1**: Build **[docker/alpine-base](https://github.com/Aetherinox/docker-base-alpine/tree/docker/alpine-base)** image **(this repo)**
   - When being build, the alpine-base `Dockerfile` will grab and install the files from the branch **[docker/core](https://github.com/Aetherinox/docker-base-alpine/tree/docker/core)**
 - **Step 2**: Build **[iflip721/tvapp2](https://git.binaryninja.net/pub_projects/tvapp2)** image